Geriatric Research Instrument Library (GRIL)

-The Late Life Function and Disability Instrument (LLFDI) is a measure designed to assess and function and disability.
+A measure designed to assess function and disability.
 The LLFDI is also designed to be sensitive to change in both function and disability over time and in response to an intervention.
-The Function component of the LLFDI includes 32-items that assess self-reported difficulty in performing specific physical activities.
-The Disability component consists of 16-items assessing frequency of performing certain tasks and limitations in completing those tasks.
-Both the Function and Disability components include specific items that go beyond common ADLs and IADLs.
+The function component of the LLFDI includes 32-items that assess self-reported difficulty in performing specific physical activities.
+The disability component consists of 16-items assessing frequency of performing certain tasks and limitations in completing those tasks.
+Both the function and disability components include specific items that go beyond common ADLs and IADLs.

 - Lawton and Brody Instrumental Activities of Daily Living Scale (LB-IADL)